getnextsdk/hiring/roles/cloud-engineer/challenges.md

 Additionally, they are going to be rolling out Office 365 for all staff and this will become the primary location for all collaboration and file sharing

-The new office has no networking setup currently
+The new office currently has no networking setup.

 ### Inventory